kitchokly/quartz/content/Presentation/4 Principles of a feminist networked note-taking system.md

 ---

  >
- > \[!quote\]- Transcript
+ >  [!quote]- Transcript
  >
  > The following are four brief principles I use to inform my own feminist note-taking methodology.
-While I’m necessarily listing them in a chosen order, no one principle is more important than the other--they all work together.
+While I’m necessarily listing them in a chosen order, no one principle is more important than the other—they all work together.

 [📖](../Paper/Four%20principles%20of%20a%20feminist%20note-taking%20methodology.md)